 Minor in Russian and East European Studies

-REES Minor: The Russian and East European Studies Minor requires successful completion of a minimum of four academic course units (eight courses) in Russian and East European Studies with a minimum cumulative average of 65%.
+REES Minor: The Russian and East European Studies Minor requires successful completion of a minimum of four academic course units (eight courses) in Russian and East European Studies with a minimum cumulative minor average of 65%.

-- Any two RUSS courses
+- Two RUSS courses

 - Six courses from any of CROAT, REES, RUSS, or courses on the list of Russian and East European Studies approved courses: